RasmusLiltorp/MCRemoteControl/README.md

 # MCRemoteControl

-MCRemoteControl is a remote administration tool for Minecraft servers.
+MCRemoteControl is a tool for allowing others to start and stop your Minecraft server.
 The project is divided into two parts:

-- **Client Side** – An Electron application (built with Vue 3, TypeScript, and Vite) for server configuration, key generation, and control.
+- **Client Side** – An Electron application (built with Vue 3, TypeScript, and Vite) for server configuration, key generation, and remote control.
 - **Server Side** – A FastAPI-based Python application that authenticates remote commands using RSA signatures and manages the Minecraft server process.

 ---